 9.2.
-Resolving a Reshuffle
+Refresh Resolution

 - 9.2.1.
-The resolution of a reshuffle is executed when there are no cards in a player's deck.
+The refresh resolution is executed when there are no cards in a player's deck.
 This is an interrupt type Rule Action. - 9.2.2.
 The player with no cards in their deck immediately moves all of the cards in their waiting room to their deck, and shuffles the deck.
-Then, that player's Refresh Point increases by one (1). - 9.2.2.1.
-At the instance when there are no cards in the deck, if there are also no cards in that player's waiting room, and there are no climax in that player's resolution zone if they is in the middle of a Damage Process, that player loses the game immediately instead.
-Otherwise, the resolution of the reshuffle ends instead.
-In this instance, until the situation where there are no cards in the deck and there are cards in the waiting room arises again, a reshuffle is not resolved afresh.
+Then, that player puts the top card of their deck into their clock. - 9.2.2.1.
+At the point when there are no cards in the deck, if there are no cards in that player's waiting room, that player is in the middle of a damage process, and there are no climax in that player's resolution zone, that player loses the game immediately instead.
+Otherwise, the resolution of the refresh resolution ends instead.
+In this case, a new refresh resolution will not be performed until there are cards in the waiting room when there are no cards in the deck.

 - 9.2.3.
-A reshuffle is not resolved from the beginning to the end of the payment of a cost (8.4.2). - 9.2.4.
-The resolution of a shuffle is also known as "refresh(ing)" in card texts and rules, et cetera.

-9.3.
-Resolving a Level Up

-- 9.3.1.
-The resolution of a level up is executed when the number of cards in a player's clock is seven (7) or more.
+Refresh resolutions are not resolved during the period from the beginning to the end of the payment of a cost (8.4.2). - 9.2.4.
+The execution of a refresh resolution is also known as "refresh(ing)" in card texts and rules, et cetera. - 9.3.
+Level Up Resolution - 9.3.1.
+The level up resolution is executed when the number of cards in a player's clock is seven (7) or more.
 This is an interrupt type Rule Action. - 9.3.2.
 The player with seven (7) or more cards in their clock chooses one (1) card from the seven (7) cards from the bottom of their clock.
 The chosen card is moved to their level, and the remaining six (6) cards are moved to their own waiting room in any order. - 9.3.3.
 A level up is not resolved from the beginning to the end of the payment of a cost (8.4.2).

 9.4.
-Resolving a Losing Verdict
+Losing Verdict Resolution

 - 9.4.1.
 At the beginning of a Rule Action, if any player fulfills any of the losing conditions stipulated below, all players that fulfill the losing condition lose the game.
 This is a check type Rule Action. - 9.4.1.1.
 If a player has four (4) or more cards in their level, that player fulfills a losing condition of the game. - 9.4.1.2.
 If a player has no cards in their deck and their waiting room, that player fulfills a losing condition of the game. - 9.5.
-Resolving a Character with Insufficient Power - 9.5.1.
+Resolution of Character with Insufficient Power - 9.5.1.
 If a character's power is zero (0) or lower, that character is moved to the waiting room of that character's owner.
 This is a check type Rule Action.

 9.6.
-Resolving Illegal Cards in Zones
+Resolution of Illegal Cards in Zones